 When gathering these related papers, you may run across some that require payment through portals such as those run by ACM or IEEE.
 Note that UCB has site licenses for most of these libraries, so you should be able to readily fetch them using a campus machine/address without needing to provide payment.

-24+ hours prior to the class in which you'll be presenting, post a brief (~2-3 paragraphs) description of your project to Piazza.
+24+ hours prior to the class in which you'll be presenting, post a brief (~1-2 paragraph) description of your project to Piazza.

 There's an art to scoping a presentation to effectively make use of the available time.
 You need to gauge what context your particular audience (here, this means your classmates) already has regarding the problem space your work addresses, and not spend time developing that broader context; at most, just remind them.
 However, it will (better!) be the case that your particular area has depth beyond what the average audience member knows about.
 You do need to frame this additional context, both in terms of what makes the problem interesting and significant, and how the problem space has been previously viewed in terms of prior work and the assumptions this work reflects.

-Finally, your project report is due on Tuesday May 13, at 1PM.
-No extensions will be granted.
+Finally, your project report is due on Tuesday May 12, at 1PM.
+This deadline is hard, like those for homework assignments.